Kartikey-star/service-binding-operator/charts/service-binding-operator/README.md

 Tag
 is_openshift

-The is_openshift value signifies whether installing the operator on openshift or minikube.
-The value is set to true for openshift and false for minikube.
+The is_openshift value signifies whether installing the operator on openshift or non openshift cluster.
+The value is set to true for openshift and false for non openshift.

 The chart installation will result in the creation of three Custom Resource Definitions(CRDs) : bindablekinds.binding.operators.coreos.com